 - science and education attachés

 - the OeAD (Austrian Agency for International Cooperation in Education and Research)

 The BMBWF is furthermore responsible for the Oskar Kokoschka state prize, which is awarded every two years to a visual artist in recognition of his/her work.

-(Cultural) tourism issues are the responsibility of the Ministry for Sustainability and Tourism (Bundesministerium für Nachhaltigkeit und Tourismus BMNT).
+(Cultural) tourism issues are the responsibility of the Ministry of Agriculture, Regions and Tourism (Bundesministerium für Landwirtschaft, Regionen und Tourismus, BMLRT).

 The Creative Industries (e.g. architecture, design, TV, advertising etc. as well as the “Evolve” initiative (a supporting programme for the Creative Industries), and bilateral agreements on film are maintained by the Ministry for Digital and Economic Affairs (Bundesministerium für Digitalisierung und Wirtschaftsstandort, BMDW).

 The Federal Ministry of the Interior (Bundesministerium für Inneres, BMI) is in charge of matters of immigration, asylum, visas, residence permits, work permits for artists and for data security.
 The Ministry is also responsible for the commemoration of the Holocaust and supports the Austrian Holocaust Memorial, a society organising “remembrance-service” and alternative civilian and social services as well as the Mauthausen Memorial.